learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 ## Recognize Basic HTML Document Structure

-Let's quickly review the bare essentials of an HTML document.
-In the provided `index.html` file, add the following tags:
+Let's start by adding the bare essentials of an HTML document to the provided `index.html` file:

-* A `DOCTYPE` tag
+* A `DOCTYPE` tag, which looks like this: `<!DOCTYPE html>`
 * Opening and closing `html` tags
 * Opening and closing `head` tags nested inside the `html` tags
 * Opening and closing `body` tags nested inside the `html` tags